 Chateau Batailley Vineyards, Terroir, Grapes, Winemaking

 The 60 hectare Bordeaux vineyard of Chateau Batailley has 57 hectares under vine.
 The vineyard has a terroir of gravel, clay and sandy soils.
 There is more clay and sandstone below the surface.
 Located inland, off the D1, the vineyard is close to the southern end of Pauillac.
 The majority of the vineyard is close to, and in front of the chateau, not far from the D1.
 The vineyards have good elevations, with much of the land rising up to 27 meters at its high-points.
-It is at the peak elevation, which is where you find their best terroir.
+It is at the peak elevation, where you find their best terroir.

 The vineyard, which is divided into 4 main blocks, can be further subdivided into 60 separate parcels is planted to 70% Cabernet Sauvignon, 25% Merlot 3% Cabernet Franc and 2% Petit Verdot.
 This shows a slight decrease in the Cabernet Sauvignon and a moderate increase in the amount of Merlot in the vineyard.
 However, today, the plans here are to once again, add more Cabernet Sauvignon to the vineyard.
 On average, the vines are 40 years of age.
 The vineyard is planted to a vine density of 8,000 vines per hectare.
 The estate is currently experimenting with biodynamic farming techniques on a 5 hectare parcel of vines.

 To produce the wine of Chateau Batailley, vinification takes place in a total of 60, temperature controlled stainless steel vats that vary in size from 110 hectoliters to 130 hectoliters.
 The vats do not vary much in size, as the majority of parcels are quite similar in size at close to 1 hectare per parcel.
 The 60 vats correspond directly to the number of parcels in the vines.
 Malolactic fermentation takes place in vat.
 On average, the wine is aged in 55% new, French oak barrels for between 16 to 18 months, depending on the vintage.
+In 2015, Chateau Batailley introduced a second wine, Lions de Batailley.
+On average, close to 25,000 cases of wine are produced at Chateau Batailley each year.

 Serving and Decanting Chateau Batailley with Wine, Food, Pairing Tips